kumuluz/kumuluzee/README.md

 # KumuluzEE
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee)

-> Lightweight framework for creating small standalone Java EE applications in a micro service way.
+> Lightweight open-source framework for developing microservices using standard Java EE technologies and migrating Java EE to cloud-native architecture.

-KumuluzEE allows you to simply with minimal or no configuration create a standalone lightweight Java EE application that can be started as any other JAR app.

-The framework automates the tasks, related to the deployment and configuration of Java EE applications and makes it seamless, thus overcoming the major drawback of the microservice architecture and eliminating the need for an application server.
+KumuluzEE is a lightweight framework for developing microservices using standard Java EE technologies and migrating existing Java EE applications to microservices.
+KumuluzEE packages microservices as standalone JARs.
+KumuluzEE microservices are lightweight and optimized for size and start-up time.
+They fit perfectly with Docker containers.

+KumuluzEE also provides extensions for developing common patterns in cloud-native architectures, including configuration, logging, discovery, circuit-breakers, metrics, security, event streaming and more.

 KumuluzEE has been designed to use the standard Java EE technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java EE developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.

 Primary features:

 - No need for a traditional application server.
 Run your app anywhere Java runs as well as in PaaS and Docker-like environments
+- Allows you to develop microservices using standard Java EE technologies.
+- Allows you to gradually migrate existing Java EE applications to microservices and cloud-native architecture.
-- Complete control over what Java EE components are included.
+- Complete control over what Java EE components and its implementations are included.
 Only include what you need and make your app lightweight.
-- Choose your Java EE component implementations.
-If there is a problem with a single implementation, you can simply add a different one.
 - Minimal to no configuration settings up the base server.
 Develop like any other Java EE application
 - Quick startup time, low resource consumption and stateless scalability accelerates development
 - Extend your microservices with common cloud-native patterns, such as config, discovery, logging, circuit-breakers, etc. KumuluzEE provides all the building blocks.
-- Simplified unit and integration testing

 The goal is to support as many Java EE components as possible.
 Currently the following components are supported with more being added over time: